tweaselORG/ReportHAR/templates/en/complaint.typ

 You may share my data with the controller for the purpose of processing the complaint.
 {% endif %}

 If you need any more details, please feel free to contact me.
-You can reach me as follows: {{ complaintOptions.complainantContactDetails }} \
+You can reach me as follows: {{ complaintOptions.complainantContactDetails }}{% if complaintOptions.complainantAgreesToUnencryptedCommunication %}\
-I{% if not complaintOptions.complainantAgreesToUnencryptedCommunication %} do not{% endif %} agree to being contacted via unencrypted email.
+I agree to being contacted via unencrypted email.{% endif %}

 Thank you in advance for your assistance.